joeljackson/whereisjoel/src/pages/articles/2019-02-27--What-is-Biohacking.md

 So, I started by buying a blood pressure monitor.
 Here's one on [Amazon](https://www.amazon.com/Pressure-Monitor-Professional-Accurate-Broadcast/dp/B07PP19CYL) for 24 dollars.
 There's also a million suggestions online for things you can do to lower your blood pressure and I started incorporating some of them into my life.
 Here are a few examples.

-* High Intensity Interval Training
+- High Intensity Interval Training
-* Eat Less Sodium
+- Eat Less Sodium
-* Take CoEnzyme Q10
+- Take CoEnzyme Q10
-* Eat More Potassium
+- Eat More Potassium
-* Manage Stress
+- Manage Stress
-* Have less sugar
+- Have less sugar
-* Eat magnesium rich foods
+- Eat magnesium rich foods
-* Drink small amounts of red wine
+- Drink small amounts of red wine

 I tried a variety of these things measuring my blood pressure as I went.
 What did I come up with?
 I have a CoQ10 pill every morning and every evening.
 I like a drink with dinner, but most night I opt for a glass of red wine over beer, and always reseal the wine after pouring to not tempt myself with a second glass.
 Twice a week I do bike tabatas or sprints to Glycogen deplete my muscles.
 Lastly I wear a device to continuously monitor my HRV (measure of stress) and help coach me through breathing to reduce stress.

 ### The outcome

 My blood pressure on average sits around 120/75 in the morning (As long as I follow my protocol).
 Which is great.
-As

 ## So...
 Naturopathic medicine

 No!
 If at some point these things stop working to keep my blood pressure low, and there aren't obvious things that work I'll take a diuretic or a beta blocker.
 That's just a different protocol.

 ## So what's biohacking again